nicoboyce/ds/nico.md

 > "Nico Boyce is a powerful source of knowledge in the Zendesk community"

-*—Zendesk User Group UK and Ireland leader*
+*—Jason McDonald, Zendesk User Group leader*

 In the super-competitive Hampshire hospitality trade, Nico quickly gained a reputation as an expert buyer of alcohol and as a data-led restaurateur with an eye for efficiency.
 His company had contracts with local producers, UK market leaders, and international giants.
 His team operated pubs and restaurants, off-license retailers and events.
 After achieving multiple TripAdvisor certificates and CAMRA awards, Nico made the decision to switch careers and bring his CX and data experience to other industries.